Hello Are you worried about your Pet? We’re here to help…

 What is bordetella bronchiseptica?

-Bordetella bronchiseptica is the bacteria that, more often than not, causes kennel cough in dogs.
+Bordetella bronchiseptica is the bacteria that, more often than not, causes the disease in dogs.
 It can also infect cats, rabbits, and, in very rare cases, humans.
 All breeds of dogs are at risk from bordetella bronchiseptica, particularly those kept in close quarters such as boarding kennels or shelters, as it’s so contagious.
 Infected dogs can shed the bordetella organism for up to three months following infection.

-Dogs suffering from kennel cough are typically sick for between one and three weeks but symptoms can sometimes linger for up to six weeks.
+Dogs suffering from the disease are typically sick for between one and three weeks but symptoms can sometimes linger for up to six weeks.
 The incubation period for kennel cough — that’s the time from the moment of exposure to signs of it appearing — can be anything from two days to two weeks.

 There is a vaccination but it isn’t included in the routine vaccines your dog gets as a puppy or in their regular booster shots.
 You should speak to your daytime vet about whether you need to safeguard your dog from the illness and about the vaccine cost.
 It may be required if your dog is due to stay in kennels.
 Other prevention advice is based mainly on common sense.
 For example, owners should ensure their dogs live in a low-stress environment that’s comfortable and well ventilated and are fed a high-quality balanced diet.